R. Kelly pleads not guilty to sex abuse charges

 RELATED: 'I'm the one you ignore': Chicago writer Jim DeRogatis tenacious in R. Kelly coverage that has spanned years

-He has yet to post his $100,000 bail, and his attorney says he needs to sort out his finances.
+He has yet to post his $100,000 bail, and his attorney said he needs to sort out his finances.
 Kelly is expected to bond out of jail Monday.

+"Our position at this point is that Mr. Kelly has done nothing wrong," said Kelly's attorney, Steve Greenberg.
+"No one has showed us any evidence that he has done anything wrong."

+Greenberg said Monday he is not worried about additional charges coming against his client, and has not seen anything that leads him to believe his client has done anything wrong.

 The landlord at Kelly's West Loop recording studio claims he owes more than $174,000 in back rent, and earlier this month a judge ordered him to pay $161,000 he owes in child support.
 Judge Flood said he does not have to pay the back child support before he posts bond.

-"He's in high spirits considering what's going on," Kelly's attorney Steve Greenberg said.
-"No one wants to be in jail."

 Greenberg cited problems with getting money out of the bank over the weekend caused the delay in posting bond.
-He denied that child support payments affected Kelly's ability to post bond.
+He reiterated on Monday that child support payments owed in a civil case do not affect Kelly's ability to post bond.

-While behind bars, Kelly is being isolated away from the general population in the jail.
+While behind bars, Kelly is being isolated from the general population in the jail.
+Greenberg said his client is holding up well.

 RELATED: A timeline of R. Kelly's life and career